jsyrjala/aws-lambda-serverless/README.md

 # aws-lambda-serverless

-A Leiningen template for FIXME.
+A Leiningen template for creating a [AWS Lambda](https://aws.amazon.com/lambda/) that gets deployed with [Serverless](https://serverless.com/).

 ## Usage